 Hero Panel variations are useful when used to visually communicate page hierarchy or importance along a user’s journey.

 You may use the Hero Full variation for the landing page, the Hero Condensed variation for child (or secondary) pages and the Hero Text variation for supporting (or tertiary) pages such as FAQs or help sections.

 Using the scenario under the Responsive variations section, you would require the following images for the Hero Panel variations:

 Please see the image reference tables below for image specifications.

-Please be mindful of the positioning and size of the content box when selecting imagery, as shown with the following example:
+Please be mindful of the positioning and size of the content box when selecting imagery.

 Below are handy image reference tables.
 This chart is a guide only and we recommend that you pay special attention to the file size of the images you use.